loxilb-io/loxilbdocs/docs/k3s-multi-master.md

 ```
 where WORKER_ADDR is the IP  address of the agent node itself (in this case 192.168.80.101) and NODE_TOKEN has contents of /var/lib/rancher/k3s/server/node-token from server1.

-It is to be noted that we use VIP: 192.168.80.80 provided by loxilb to access the server(master) K3s nodes and not the actual node addresses.
+It is also to be noted that we use VIP - 192.168.80.80 provided by loxilb to access the server(master) K3s nodes and not the actual private node addresses.

-For rest of the nodes we can follow the same set of steps as outlined above for k3s-agent1.
+For rest of the agent nodes, we can follow the same set of steps as outlined above for k3s-agent1.

 ### Validation